Academic Leadership Toolkit

 Authority and Responsibility:

-• Teaching Assistants may enter into Step 1 agreements with approval from supervising faculty.
+• Teaching Assistants may facilitate academic-misconduct resolutions with approval from supervising faculty.

 • Department chairs and deans are responsible for ensuring that the policy is being followed in their units.

-• The Academic Administrator in the Office of Faculty Development and Advancement is responsible for campus-wide implementation of the policy and support for faculty.
+• The Academic Administrator and Program Manager in the Office of Faculty Development and Advancement are responsible for campus-wide implementation of the policy and support for faculty.

 Common Pitfalls and Misconceptions:

-• Allegations are handled outside the process and are never documented as Step 1 agreements.
-Thus, they do not create official prior records and result in grade changes that have no basis in policy.
+• Allegations are handled outside the process and are never centrally documented.
+Thus, they do not create official prior records and result in grade changes that have neither a basis in policy nor help to educate students about the importance of ethical decision making.

 Resources: